 - Stateful storage: Where to keep your crown jewels, and how to automate backups and failover.

-- Application configuration: Kubernetes configuration and package management like Helm, Kustomize and others exist.
+- Application Configuration Management: Kubernetes configuration and package management like Helm, Kustomize and others exist.
 We need to abstract configuration away from the solution for easier retrofitting and repeatability.
 Should be idempotently deployable as code (gitops).

 - Policy enforcement: Are the pieces and the players operating within governable constraints?